 Studies that Show Lipitor Causing Diabetes in Women

 Studies have confirmed reports of Lipitor causing diabetes in women.
-This drug is manufactured by Pfizer Pharmaceuticals.
-It was intended to treat high cholesterol levels.
-While it is very effective in lowering cholesterol levels, studies have shown that it increases the risk of developing type II diabetes in women.
+Lipitor, manufactured by Pfizer Pharmaceuticals, was intended to treat high cholesterol levels.
+While it is very effective in lowering cholesterol levels, studies have shown that it significantly increases the risk of developing type II diabetes in post-menopausal women.
 Several lawsuits have been filed against Pfizer’s Lipitor drug with success.

-Our firm is interested in representing you if your BMI is below 36.1.
+The Abbott Law Firm is interested in representing you if you developed type II diabetes while you were taking name brand Lipitor and your BMI is below 32.
 The reason is that diabetes is a disease associated with weight gain.
-Women with a BMI below 36.1 are not at risk of diabetes due to weight but if they have been taking Lipitor and have developed the disease, it shows that Lipitor is responsible for the type II diabetes.
+Women with a BMI below 32 are not at risk of diabetes due to weight but if they have been taking Lipitor and have developed the disease, it shows that Lipitor may be responsible for the type II diabetes.

 Briefing of Lipitor Causing Diabetes in Women

 There are several statins.
 Unfortunately, atovarsatin is classified as a highly potent statin.
 The least potent is fluvastatin.
-Iovastatin is found naturally in oyster mushrooms while Mevastatin occurs naturally in red yeast rice.
+Lovastatin is found naturally in oyster mushrooms while Mevastatin occurs naturally in red yeast rice.

 Studies on Lipitor and Diabetes in Women

 Several studies have been done on Lipitor to establish its efficacy.
 While the results have been positive the drug has side effects that have been found to outweigh the benefits.
 Lipitor causing diabetes in women has led to skepticism in the use of the drug.
 Consumers worry that in the quest to manage high cholesterol levels, they introduce other long-term illnesses such as Diabetes type II to the body.